element-hq/element-web/docs/labs.md

 For some sample themes, check out [aaronraimist/element-themes](https://github.com/aaronraimist/element-themes).

-## Message preview tweaks

-To enable message previews in the left panel for reactions in all rooms, enable `feature_roomlist_preview_reactions_all`.

-To enable message previews for reactions in DMs only, enable `feature_roomlist_preview_reactions_dms`.
-This is ignored when it is enabled for all rooms.

 ## Dehydrated devices (`feature_dehydration`)

 Allows users to receive encrypted messages by creating a device that is stored